 2. Apply corticosteroid cream to the bites.
 There are over-the-counter corticosteroids that you can purchase freely; stronger ones need a prescription.

 However, if these conditions are present, you need to consult a dermatologist.

 3. Allergic skin reaction

 Bed bugs are considered as high health risks by three United States government agencies, namely the U.S. Department of Agriculture, the Center for Disease Control, and the Environmental Protection Agency.
 This tells a lot about the dangerous effects of bed bugs.

-Hiding Places for Bed Bugs
+Hiding Places For Bed Bugs

 Bed bugs initially go to the bedrooms, usually hiding in beds.
 This is because they need to be near their food source, which is humans.
 They can be found on mattresses, on the bed frames, on the headboards, and on the pillows and pillowcases.
 Bed bugs reproduce very quickly and could easily scatter all over the place; not just in your bedroom, but in the entire house.
 They can be found in cracks and crevices of the walls and floors, in drawers, electrical receptacles, in cabinets, clothes, and furniture.
 They will also have a tendency to move to your neighbor next door.
 An adult female bed bug can lay hundreds of eggs in its lifetime.
-When bed bug infestation becomes heavy, they can even scatter to the next-door apartment, if you are living in one.
+When bed bug infestation becomes heavy, they can even scatter to the next-door apartment, if you are living in a multi-unit home.

 How Did I Get Bed Bugs?